-As at January 31, 2015 and 2014 and for the years ended January 31, 2015, 2014, and 2013 Tabular amounts in thousands of U.S. Dollars, except for price per share and number of shares
+As at July 31, 2015 and for the three and six months ended July 31, 2015 Tabular amounts in thousands of U.S. Dollars, except for price per share and number of shares

 The Rights issued under the Rights Plan become exercisable only if a party acquires 20% or more of the Company's common shares without complying with the Rights Plan or without the approval of non-abstaining Board of Directors.
 Each Right entitles the registered holder to purchase one common share of the Company at the price of CDN\$43.06 per share, subject to adjustment which was triggered upon close of the Rights Offering (the "Exercise Price").
 However, if a Flip-in Event (as defined in the Rights Plan) occurs, each Right would then entitle the registered holder to purchase that number of common shares having a market value at the date of the Flip-in Event equal to twice the Exercise Price upon payment of the Exercise Price.